tcbutler320/tbutler.org/_posts/2021-04-03-blue-hack-the-box-ctf.md

 last-updated: 2021-03-03 20:01:21 -0400
 tag: ctf
 author: Tyler Butler
-lead: Blue is an easy level machine in the Hack the Box retired archives requiring simple enumeration and basic level understanding of metasploit
+description: Blue is an easy level machine in the Hack the Box retired archives requiring simple enumeration and basic level understanding of metasploit
 card: card-2
 ---